What does your baby eat in the NICU?

 - Breast milk or formula through a bottle

 - Breast milk or formula through a feeding tube.
-A feeding tube is a tube that goes into your baby’s stomach to give her food when she can’t get it from regular feeding.
-Depending on your baby’s condition, she may need a gastronomy tube (also called a g-tube), a nasogastric tube (also called an NG tube) or an orogastric tube (also called an OG tube).
+A feeding tube is a tube that goes into your baby’s stomach to give him food when he can’t get it from regular feeding.
+Depending on your baby’s condition, he may need a gastronomy tube (also called a g-tube), a nasogastric tube (also called an NG tube) or an orogastric tube (also called an OG tube).
 A g-tube goes directly into your baby’s stomach.
 An NG tube goes through your baby’s nose, down the esophagus and into your baby’s stomach.
 An OG tube goes into your baby’s mouth, down the esophagus and into your baby’s stomach.

 - Through an intravenous line (also called an IV).
 This is for babies who are very small or sick.
 Your baby’s provider places a small tube in a vein in your baby’s hand, foot, scalp or belly button.
-Your baby get fluids and important nutrients through the IV to help her grow.
+Your baby get fluids and important nutrients through the IV to help him grow.

 Depending on your baby’s condition, you may use a few of these methods together to feed your baby.
 For example, your baby may get food from a feeding tube and an IV.

 How can you give your baby breast milk if your baby can’t breastfeed yet?

 If your baby isn’t ready to breastfeed, you can pump your breast milk.
 A breast pump helps remove milk from your breasts.
 Using a breast pump may feel awkward at first.
 But with practice, pumping gets easier and more comfortable.
 A nurse or lactation consultant in the NICU can show you how to use the pump.
 A lactation consultant is someone with special training to help all women breastfeed, even women who have special breastfeeding problems.